What are the factors affecting pet insurance premiums?

 A pet postcode lottery in UK influences your insurance premiums!

 The fees that vets charge for the same tests or treatments varies massively across the British Isles.
-Animal Friends research found that on average vet fees for the same treatments are highest in London and the South East, and cheapest in Scotland and Northern Ireland.
+Compare the Market research found that on average vet fees for the same treatments are highest in London and the South East, and cheapest in Scotland and Northern Ireland.
+Costs can vary massively within regions, with insurance for a French Bulldog, for instance, costing three times more if you live in Ilford, east London compared to Barnes in south-west London.
 If you move house from Wales to the home counties your pet insurance premiums will increase significantly because of where you live!

 Pet insurance treatments are unregulated and wages and rents vary across the country so it’s perhaps not surprising that vet practices in Kent will need to charge more than a vet practice in Lancashire.